NemesisDrone/Air/docs/source/docs/ipc_routes.rst

         - "valid": True/False (If the component is working/detected)
       - Set by the laser component when its custom state is updated.

+    * - state:sensors:custom
+      - - "alive": True/False (If the component is reading data)
+        - "valid": True/False (If the component is working/detected)
+      - Set by the sensors component when its custom state is updated.

 Sensors
 -------